Access to Tesla cars only a password away, researcher says

-SINGAPORE (Reuters) - Tesla Motors Inc’s (TSLA.O) electric vehicles can be located and unlocked by criminals remotely simply by cracking a six-character password using traditional hacking techniques, according to newly released research.
+SINGAPORE, March 28 (Reuters) - Tesla Motors Inc’s electric vehicles can be located and unlocked by criminals remotely simply by cracking a six-character password using traditional hacking techniques, according to newly released research.

 Nitesh Dhanjani, a corporate security consultant, Tesla owner and author of books on hacking, said at a conference in Singapore on Friday that he recently conducted a study of the Tesla Model S sedan and found several design flaws in its security system.
 He said his review did not uncover any hidden software vulnerabilities in the car’s major systems.